tensorflow/recommenders-addons/docs/api_docs/tfra/dynamic_embedding/TrainableWrapper.md

 Multiplies matrix `a` by matrix `b`, producing `a` * `b`.

-The inputs must, following any transpositions, be tensors of rank >= 2 where the inner 2 dimensions specify valid matrix multiplication arguments, and any further outer dimensions match.
+The inputs must, following any transpositions, be tensors of rank >= 2 where the inner 2 dimensions specify valid matrix multiplication dimensions, and any further outer dimensions specify matching batch size.

 Both matrices must be of the same type.
 The supported types are:
 `float16`, `float32`, `float64`, `int32`, `complex64`, `complex128`.